codenet/col733-cloud/compute-tf-graph.md

 The advantage of `AssignF` operators instead of a `Write` operator is that it allows for skipping control edges between `AssignF` operators (if `F` is commutative).
-Skipping control edges means opportunities for more parallelism.
 Consider the following graph:

 ```mermaid
 graph LR